Petit-Pied/PoC/README.md

 # Summary:
-The context menu item "Open PowerShell window here" and "Execute with PowerShell" does not sanitize the input path.
+The context menu items "Open PowerShell window here" and "Execute with PowerShell" do not sanitize the input path.
 If a user open PowerShell through the context menu in a malicious folder/share, it can lead to the execution of another script / binary.

 # Description:

 The context menu item "Open PowerShell window here" and "Execute with PowerShell" does not sanitize the input path. <br>
 If a user open PowerShell through the context menu in a malicious folder/share, it can lead to the execution of another script / binary. <br>
-PowerShell will append the folder name to the commandline.
+PowerShell will append the folder name to the command line.
 PowerShell will try to execute the folder name.

 # Impact:
 An attacker could create a malicious file and a malicious folder.
 If a user try to execute the script inside the folder, it will execute the malicious file instead.